alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 Additional Notes

-* This image is missing following Occidentals features:
+* This image is _possibly_ missing following Occidentals features:
   * Kernel modules for: DS1307, AD626 I2C digipots, HMC6352, BMP085, ADS1015

 * Run the command `sudo apt-get update && sudo apt-get dist-upgrade` on a regular basis (e.g. once a week) to keep the software up to date

+* These scripts can be re-run as needed.
+There is not need to re-image your SD card beforehand.